-A noted coincidence at the time of Edouard Beaupre’s death in Portsmouth 1908, the Oliver Mowat was anchored in Portsmouth Harbour under full sail.
+- A noted coincidence at the time of Edouard Beaupre’s death in Portsmouth 1908, the Oliver Mowat approached the Portsmouth Harbour under full sail.
 The boat he had built, loved and sailed so well was near when he passed away.

 As I said in the Overview, I have structured the Tree so that I am Generation 1.
 I did this because that is how Ancestry keeps track, and with over 3000 names on my Tree, I need all the help I can get tracking who is who.
 Now here is the tricky part…..we can keep adding generations backwards and forwards; as the Tree stands right now I can go back 10 generations.
 That’s 10 generations to me.
 BUT to go forward, you just add each generation to the total.
 Got It?
 The “oldest” names on the Tree are JOSEPH MORIN 1545-1616 and his wife ?
 COLLINEAU DE MONTAGUERRE 1545-1640.
 To me, they are my 10th great grandparents.
 To my siblings children ie Emily and Hilary for example, they are their 11th great grandparents.
 To Emily and Hilary’s children, Noah, Matthew, Oliver and Isabelle,- Joseph Morin and wife are their 12th great grandparents.
 Easy, right?